receptron/graphai/README.md

   similarities: // Calculate the cosine similarity of each chunk
     agentId: dotProductAgent
     inputs: [chunkEmbeddings, topicEmbedding]
-  sortedChunks: // Sort chunks based on the similarity
+  sortedChunks: // Sort chunks based on their similarities
     agentId: sortByValuesAgent
     inputs: [chunks, similarities]
   referenceText: // Concatenate chunks up to the token limit (5000)